LaxarJS/grunt-laxar/docs/tasks/portal_angular_dependencies.md

 flow, resolves the pages and determines the widgets and controls used in those pages.
-From the list of widgets and controls it creates a *RequireJS* module that consists of a list of all the required module's names.
+From the list of widgets and controls it creates a *RequireJS* module that consists of a list of all the required modules' names.

 ## Overview